-To be eligible to take Part I National Board, the student must have: successfully completed all first and second year curriculum requirements (courses) whose subject matters are tested on the Board Examination; successfully completed all remedial and / or retake activity associated with any failed efforts on first and second year curriculum requirements (courses) that are tested on the Board Examination; successfully completed all of the competency examinations offered during the first and second years of the curriculum whose subject matters are tested on the Board Examination; and participated in all test sections of the Mock Part I National Board Exercise.
+To be eligible to take Part I National Board, the student must have: successfully completed all first and second year curriculum requirements (courses) whose subject matters are tested on the Board Examination; successfully completed all competency examinations offered during the first and second years of the curriculum whose subject matters are tested on the Board Examination; and participated in all test sections of the Mock Part I National Board Exercise.
 Certification of eligibility is determined by the Student Performance Committee and is recommended to the Dean.
-Under current testing time schedules, students have until the end of the last day of class of the Summer Session to achieve eligibility to take this Examination.
+Under current curriculum schedules, students have until the end of the last day of class of the Summer Session to achieve eligibility to take this Examination.